Båtsfjord Airport

-Båtsfjord Airport (Båtsfjord lufthavn, IATA: BJF, ICAO: ENBS) is a regional airport serving Båtsfjord in Troms og Finnmark, Norway.
+Båtsfjord Airport (Båtsfjord lufthavn, IATA: BJF, ICAO: ENBS) is a regional airport serving Båtsfjord Municipality in Finnmark county, Norway.
 It consists of a 1000 by 30 m runway and served 14,485 passengers in 2016.
 A further 14,663 landed and started at the airport without leaving the aircraft.
 Scheduled services are provided by Widerøe using the Dash 8 to Kirkenes, Hammerfest and other communities in Finnmark.
 The airport is owned and operated by the state-owned Avinor.

 It is the second airport in Båtsfjord.
 The first was built in 1973, but only had a gravel runway.
 When Widerøe replaced their smaller de Havilland Canada Twin Otters (19-20 seats) with the Dash 8 (39 seats), a new airport was needed to serve Båtsfjord.
 The new airport cost 178 million Norwegian krone and opened on 9 September 1999.